pssolanki111/polygon/docs/getting_help.rst

 **Once you have gone through these and haven't found your answer, you can**

+* Join our `Discord Server <https://discord.gg/jPkARduU6N>`__ and ask your question/discuss or chat with people.
 * Start a `Discussion <https://github.com/pssolanki111/polygon/discussions>`__.
 You can ask your questions in general channel or create a QnA discussion from left.

 If your question is more of a bug report, you can raise a new `issue or feature request <https://github.com/pssolanki111/polygon/issues/new/choose>`__ with adequate information.

 Remember that Issues is not a good place to ask for general help.

 **Always make sure to provide enough information when asking for help.
-This includes**
+This includes** but not limited to

-* Your Operating system (Linux?
+* Your Operating system (Ubuntu?
+Arch?
 Windows?)
 * Your execution environment (Pycharm?
 VSC?
 A usual terminal? a cloud instance? a rasp pi?)
 * Your python version and ``polygon`` version. always ensure you are on the latest version of the library.
 You can update if you're not using command ``pip install --upgrade polygon``
-* The full stack traceback and error message if any.
-Do not attempt to describe error messages in your own languages.
-Sometimes messages don't mean what they say
+* The full stack traceback and error message if any. **Do not attempt to describe error messages in your own languages.
+Sometimes error messages don't mean what they say**
-* The code which causes the error.
-If your code is supposed to be secret, write a sample script which can reproduce the issue.
-Always make sure to remove sensitive info from logs/code
+* The source code which causes the error. **If your code is supposed to be secret, write a sample script which can reproduce the issue.
+Always make sure to remove sensitive info from logs/code**